 Many years ago, a capacity limit was introduced into Bitcoin by Satoshi.
 He intended it to be removed once lightweight wallets were developed, however, this was never done.
-It is expected that soon Bitcoin will be out of capacity and experiencing reliability problems as a result.
-The Bitcoin Core developers are unwilling to increase the block chain's capacity, so miners and users who disagree with them must either switch to Bitcoin XT, or switch to other full node clients with compatible hard fork consensus, such as Bitcoin Classic.
+As predicted Bitcoin has run out of capacity and users are experiencing reliability problems as a result.
+The Bitcoin Core developers are unwilling to increase the block chain's capacity, finally this caused the network split into Bitcoin Cash (BCH) and Bitcoin (BTC).
+Miners and users who disagree with them have switched to Bitcoin XT or switched to other clients following the Bitcoin Cash consensus.

 There has been much community debate on this topic.
 You can read analysis and explanations for why we think raising the block size limit is important here:

-Soft limit: Like Core, Bitcoin XT supports configuring the maximum size of blocks to mine.
+Soft limit: Bitcoin XT supports configuring the maximum size of blocks to mine.
 When set your node will not create blocks larger than the limit, although it will still accept them.